lunarc/lunarc_docs/docs/ddt_debugger.md

 ## Starting the DDT GUI on Aurora

-Lunarc currently recommends using *reverse connect* to start DDT.
+LUNARC currently recommends using *reverse connect* to start DDT.
 Load the relevant module.
 On Aurora the module name is *allinea_forge*.
 Load it:
 ```bash
     module load allinea_forge
 ```